hegdepavankumar/python-zero-to-hero/Day_02_Variables_&_Data_Types/variables_in_python.md

 ## Python Global Variable

 Any variable created outside a function can be accessed within any function and so they have global scope.

+Python global is a keyword that allows a user to modify a variable outside of the current scope.
+It is used to create global variables from a non-global scope i.e inside a function.
+Global keyword is used inside a function only when we want to do assignments or when we want to change a variable.
+Global is not needed for printing and accessing.

 Following is an example of global variables: